ModifAmorphic/outward/ActionUI/README.md

   - Craft from stash now limited to in town only by default with an option to enable it from any scene.
   - Optimized settings menu so Action Slots were only reloaded for action slots changes.
 Should remove most of the lag from changing other menu options.
   - Stack counts now show for ammunition (arrows, bullets).
+  - Empty Action Slots no longer show as disabled if a disabled skill / item was removed from the slot.
   - Fixed bug where equipment showed the broken icon in an action slot if the scene was loaded without the item in the characters inventory.
   - Switching to controller and back to keyboard should no longer cause action slots to stop updating cooldowns, stack counts, and enabled status.